maxim-top/im.gitbook/en/README.md

 ## Client SDK

-The codename of Maximtop IM Client SDK is Floo, which comes from The Wizarding World of Harry Potter.
+The codename of Lanying IM SDK is Floo, which comes from The Wizarding World of Harry Potter.
 We'll use Floo to represent IMSDK in the following document.

 ### API Details